pinpoint-apm/pinpoint/plugins/elasticsearch-bboss/README.md

 ElasticSearch is an Open Source (Apache 2), Distributed, RESTful, Search Engine built on top of Apache Lucene.

-This agent plugin is worked with elasticsearch rest client [BBoss][bs].
+This agent plugin is worked with elasticsearch bboss highlevel rest client [BBoss][bs].

 [BBoss][bs] is a best Java Highlevel Rest client for [ElasticSearch][es].